artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    :alt: Image shows the many microservices that run on a standard transfer in Archivematica 1.8

-At the end of the transfer process, the transferred material can be sent to the :ref:`backlog <manage-backlog>`, where it can be stored until you are ready to turn it into an AIP.
+At the end of the transfer process, the transferred material can be sent to the :ref:`backlog <backlog>`, where it can be stored until you are ready to turn it into an AIP.
 The backlog also gives users a chance to carry out :ref:`appraisal <appraisal>` tasks.
 Alternately, the user can turn the transferred material into a SIP and send it along to the :ref:`Ingest <ingest>`